Atari2/ARLib/README.md

 - `<new>` global operator new/new[\]/delete/delete[\] because I'm not implementing my own malloc and for placement new.
 - `<initializer_list>` for `std::initializer_list<T>`

-Conditionally (and only for testing and profiling purposes) it also relies on `<chrono>`, however that dependancy gets added only for the test runner and only when adding `-DENABLED_TIMING=true` upon CMake generation.
+Conditionally (and only for testing and profiling purposes) it also relies on `<chrono>`, however that dependancy gets added only for the test runner and only when adding `-DPERF_TEST=true` upon CMake generation.

 This library has been compiled and tested with:
 - MSVC 19.29.30037.0